NDecision/Banzai/README.md

         TransitionSourceFunc = ctxt => new TestObjectB()
     });

+###ShouldExecuteBlock
+In some cases, you would like to create a reusable rule to determine if a node should execute, but keep the logic independent of the node itself.
+In this case, there is the ShouldExecuteBlock.
+This block provides one method to implement, ShouldExecuteAsync, which returns a true or false:

+    public class ShouldNotExecuteBlockA : ShouldExecuteBlock<TestObjectA>
+    {
+        public override Task<bool> ShouldExecuteAsync(IExecutionContext<TestObjectA> context)
+        {
+            return Task.FromResult(false);
+        }
+    }

+To use the ShouldExecuteBlock, call the AddShouldExecuteBlock method of the Node:

+    var node = new FuncNode<TestObjectA>();
+    node.AddShouldExecuteBlock(new ShouldNotExecuteBlockA());

 ##Running Nodes
 In order to run a node, you can call one of the following methods, which exist on all nodes: